Amritsari Kulcha Recipe or Aloo Kulcha, a specialty of Amritsar, is a leavened flatbread stuffed with boiled and mashed potatoes and baked in tandoor.

 - Again cover these with a damp cloth for 15 to 20 minutes.

-- Start preheating the oven to 220 degrees or highest temperature in your oven along with the baking tray.
+- Start preheating the oven to 220 degrees or the highest temperature in your oven along with the baking tray.
 Use both the rods throughout, whether preheating or cooking Kulchas later.

-- Take a ball, flatten it little, put the filling, seal the edges and roll a little.
+- Take a ball, flatten it a little, put the filling, seal the edges and roll a little.

-- Apply Nigella seeds and green coriander.
+- Apply kalonji (Nigella seeds) and green coriander.

 - Using a rolling pin, roll it into a circular disc.
 Use dry flour if sticks.